promise/readme/README.md

 ✨ Pushed 1 commit to biaw/multidomain
 ✨ Pushed 1 commit to biaw/imagehost
 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to promise/eslint-config
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to promise/eslint-config
-✨ Pushed 2 commits to project-blurple/bot-icon-sync
-✨ Pushed 1 commit to promise/eslint-config
-✨ Pushed 1 commit to promise/eslint-config
 ```